 Deals on the Eurail Romania Pass

-Bookings of a Eurail One Country Pass Off Peak Promotion made from October 3, 2016 through 5:00pm ET on December 31, 2016 will be eligible for the promotion.
+Bookings of a Eurail One Country Pass Free Day Promotion made from February 1, 2017 through 5:00pm ET on March 30, 2017 will be eligible for the promotion.
 Offer is subject to change or extension without notice.
 No adjustments can be made on prior purchases.
-The Eurail One Country Pass Off Peak Promotion is non-refundable and non-exchangeable.
-In order for one or two children ages 4-11 to travel free with an adult using a Eurail One Country Pass, the child pass or passes must be booked in conjunction with the adult rail pass in the same booking.
+The Eurail One Country Pass Free Days Promotion is non-refundable and non-exchangeable.
+In order for one or two children ages 4-11 to travel free with an adult using a Eurail One Country Pass, the child pass or passes must be booked at the same time as the adult rail pass.

 Eurail Romania Pass: Hauntingly Beautiful